 The purpose of these restrictions is to protect fish populations during times of high stress.
 When water temperatures rise above a certain threshold, fish can become stressed and mortality rates can increase.
 This is especially true for trout on rivers like the Gallatin and Clarkfork where trout are sensitive to changes in water temperature and oxygen levels.

 The specific temperature threshold for Hoot Owl Restrictions varies depending on the river system.
-In some areas, restrictions may go into effect when water temperatures reach 68 degrees Fahrenheit for consecutive days.
+In some areas, restrictions may go into effect when water temperatures reach 68 -73degrees Fahrenheit for consecutive days.

 Fly Fishing rivers under Hoot Owl Restrictions.